Quick info

 - If AAS are obtained on the black market or on the Internet and not from a pharmacy/medical facility, the content is unclear.
 Many drugs are misdeclared or the content is of inferior quality.

-- Eat a healthy diet and make sure that you consume plenty of vitamin-, protein- and carbohydrate-rich drinks and meals.
-It also makes sense to eat several small meals throughout the day, as the body needs a lot of energy due to the large muscle mass and the intense training.
+- Eat a healthy diet consisting of foods and drinks rich in vitamins, protein, and carbohydrates.
+It’s a good idea to eat several small meals throughout the day, as your body needs a lot of energy due to your muscle mass and intense training.

-- The intake of AAS or the "cure" should always be accompanied by a medical professional and regular blood value and organ examinations should be performed.
+- The use of anabolic steroids or a "cycle" should always be supervised by a medical professional, and blood tests and organ examinations should be conducted regularly (e.g., regular medical checkups).

 - Use of AAS can lead to severe mood swings, including aggressiveness, agitation, restlessness, impulsivity, depression, and even mania.

-- Caution - Safer Sex: Taking AAS may cause a change in sexual behavior through increased libido and sexual performance.
-This disinhibition may lead to engaging in high-risk sexual practices that increase the risk of injury.
+- Warning - Safe Sex: The use of anabolic steroids can cause changes in sexual behavior due to increased libido and sexual performance.
+This loss of inhibition can lead to engaging in risky sexual practices that carry an increased risk of injury.

 When consuming AAS, mixed consumption should be avoided!